natcap/invest.users-guide/source/en/urban_mental_health.rst

 NDVI-based :math:`NE_{baseline}` and :math:`NE_{scenario}` are calculated as the average NDVI within a user-defined search radius around each population pixel.
 The model then computes the change in nature exposure (:math:`\Delta NE`) to be used to estimate the health impacts of landscape transformation.

+Water and other land cover classes can be masked out in the same manner as Option 1, i.e., based on a LULC attribute table and baseline (and optionally, alternate) LULC map provided by users.
+If LULC inputs are not provided, NDVI pixels that are less than 0 will be masked out to exclude water bodies from the analysis (given that NDVI values for water typically fall below 0).

 Health Impact Assessment
 ------------------------